 Service stations were necessary for the rest and refuelling of vehicles and passengers, but their comprehensively planned facilities were also a direct expression of the perceived significance of motorways, identified by Harold Macmillan as a key symbol of Britain’s technological, cultural, and economic progress.

-3. British Gas Research Station, Killingworth, Tyne & Wear
+3. British Gas Research Station, Killingworth, Tyne and Wear

-Designed in 1965, the British Gas Research Centre in Killingworth, Tyne & Wear, is one of the best known works of architects Ryder and Yates.
+Designed in 1965, the British Gas Research Centre in Killingworth, Tyne and Wear, is one of the best known works of architects Ryder and Yates.

 The Newcastle based practice was formed by Gordon Ryder and Peter Yates, who met whilst working for Berthold Lubetkin.